 The team’s score is calculated normally as described in section 10.1.

-After the rst team has nished throwing and received their score, the eld is set up again
+After the first team has finished throwing and received their score, the field is set up again

 for the other team.

 The winner is the team with a better score.